Ryan, Falcons avenge earlier loss to Panthers, 25-17 - WHIZ News

-The Falcons (2-6) have had a penchant for squandering leads this season, coming into the game 1-3 when leading entering the fourth quarter.
-Carolina was driving late, but Atlanta stalled the rally when Blidi Wreh-Wilson intercepted Teddy Bridgewater near the Falcons’ 10-yard line with 1:04 remaining.
+The Falcons (2-6) have had a penchant for squandering leads, coming into the game 1-3 when leading entering the fourth quarter.
+Carolina was driving late, but Atlanta stopped the rally when Blidi Wreh-Wilson intercepted Teddy Bridgewater near the Falcons’ 10-yard line with 1:04 remaining.

+“That’s what we’ve been talking about, ending games with either sacks or interceptions and the guys went out today and did exactly that,” Falcons coach Raheem Morris.
+“The ball went up in the air and Blidi came down with it and it was awesome.”

-Todd Gurley grinded out 46 yards rushing and a touchdown, Julio Jones added 137 yards receiving and the Falcons defense limited the Panthers to 2 of 10 on third down conversions to improve to 2-1 since Raheem Morris replaced Dan Quinn as head coach.
-The win came in front of a crowd of 5,240 due to COVID-19.
+Todd Gurley grinded out 46 yards rushing and a touchdown, Julio Jones added 137 yards receiving against a banged-up Panthers secondary and the Falcons defense limited the Panthers to 2 of 10 on third down conversions to improve to 2-1 since Morris replaced Dan Quinn as head coach.

+Panthers coach Matt Rhule said it felt like Bridgewater was constantly under duress.

+“We had a hard time blocking their front,” Rhule said.
+“We weren’t able to get our receivers involved.
+We were 2 of 10 on third downs and we can’t live like that.”

-Bridgewater, who was knocked out of the game for two possessions with a neck injury following a late hit that resulted Charles Harris being ejected, took over with the Panthers down by eight points.
+Bridgewater, who was knocked out of the game for two possessions with a neck injury following a late hit by Charles Harris — one that resulted in him being ejected — took over with the Panthers down by eight points with less than 3 minutes to play.
 He completed a 35-yard strike to D.J.
 Moore on third and 18 to move the Panthers into Falcons territory.
-But Bridgewater’s pass was picked off by Wreh-Wilson when he threw a pass up in traffic near the end zone.
+But his final pass was easily picked.

 Bridgewater was limited to 176 yards passing as the Panthers (3-5) lost their third straight game without injured Christian McCaffrey.